sevagh/freemusicdemixer.com/web/vs-spleeter.md

   </div>
 </div>

-You'll immediately notice the difference in clarity and separation between the two.
-This is only for the simple 2-stem separation, but the difference is even more pronounced with more complex instrument stems:
+You’ll immediately notice the difference in clarity and separation between the two.
+This is only for a simple 2-stem separation, but the disparity is even more pronounced with more complex instrument stems:

 <div class="card-container" id="demo-app">
   <div class="card">
     <div class="card-content">